 Everyone in India awaits the winters, after a hot and unusually humid summer that the nation witnesses but post-winter the only one thing people eagerly wait for is the festival of colors, Holi.
 The most vibrant and lively celebration of India, marking the end of winter and the beginning of spring.

 There is no fancy shopping or buying gifts; all you do is wear the simplest of clothes and step out to have pure fun and enjoyment.
 Holi is a festival that calls for people to become carefree and celebrate life, in all its abundance and colors!

 Traditionally, the celebrations last for two days, day one is when we celebrate Holika Dhehan, in some parts of the country, burning all the evil spirits, and negativity in the form of a bonfire while circling it and wishing for all evil to go away.

-After the bonfire, everyone wishes their friends and family, “Happy Holi” and puts some colour on them.
-The next morning, day 2 is Dhulandi or Holi where everyone celebrates this festival with colours, a lot of dancing and celebration is completed with delicious food.
+After the bonfire, everyone wishes their friends and family, “Happy Holi” and puts some color on them.
+The next morning, day 2 is Dhulandi or Holi where everyone celebrates this festival with colors, a lot of dancing, and the celebration is completed with delicious food.
 However, we have all been a spectator to such Holi festivities, why not make this Holi more exciting?

 - Pushkar Ki Holi